RichardvdK/CppND-Capstone-Snake-Game/README.md

 ## Memory Management:
 ### 4.1: The project makes use of references in function declarations:
 References are used throughout the program to pass variables by reference.
+For example in the Renderer::Render() method.

 ### 4.2: Proper Use of Destructors:
 The project uses destructors properly.